 - Corning Community College offers two years of specialized career training as well as university parallel programs that allow transfer with full junior year standing.

-- The College has approximately 50 articulation agreements in place permitting seamless transfers to top-ranked regional institutions like Syracuse University, SUNY Brockport, Buffalo State, Elmira College, Binghamton University, and Cornell.
+- The College has approximately 50 articulation agreements in place permitting seamless transfers to top-ranked regional institutions like St. John Fisher College, University at Binghamton, Syracuse University, SUNY Brockport, Buffalo State, Elmira College, Binghamton University, and Cornell.

-- Of Corning Community College’s degree-seeking students, approximately 58% enroll in transfer programs.
+- Of SUNY Corning Community College’s degree-seeking students, approximately half enroll in transfer programs.

-- Corning Community College graduates have made significant contributions in a diversity of careers including medicine, engineering, government, law, education, finance, and others.
+- SUNY Corning Community College graduates have made significant contributions in a diverse range of careers including medicine, engineering, government, law, education, finance, and others.

-Corning Community College is a member of the State University of New York (SUNY), and is accredited by the Middle States Association of Colleges and Schools and the Accrediting Commission for Education in Nursing, Inc. (ACEN).
+SUNY Corning Community College is a member of the State University of New York (SUNY) and is accredited by the Middle States Association of Colleges and Schools and the Accrediting Commission for Education in Nursing, Inc. (ACEN).